A stochastic algorithm for deterministic multistage optimization problems: Introduction

 However, the size of the set of functions $\Func_t$ that need to be computed is growing exponentially with $T-t$.
 In~\cite{Qu2014}, in order to address the exponential growth of $\Func_t$, Qu introduced a probabilistic scheme that adds to $\Func_t^k$ the ``best'' (given the current approximations) element of $\Func_t$ at some point drawn on the unit sphere.

 Our work aims to build a general algorithm that encompasses both a deterministic version of the SDDP algorithm and an adaptation of Qu's work to a discrete time and finite horizon framework.

 The remainder of this paper is structured as follows.
-In \Cref{sec:lAlgorithme}, we make several assumptions on the Bellman operators $\B_t$ and define an algorithm which builds approximations of the value functions as a pointwise optimum (\emph{i.e.} either a pointwise infimum or a pointwise supremum) of basic functions in order to solve the associated Dynamic Programming formulation~\cref{DynamicProgramming} of the multistage problem~\cref{MultistageProblem}.
-At each iteration, the so-called basic function that is added to the current approximation will have to satisfy two key properties at a point randomly drawn, namely, tightness and validity.
-A key feature of the proposed algorithm is that it can yield either upper or lower approximations, for example: \begin{itemize} \item If the basic functions are affine, then approximating the value functions by a pointwise supremum of affine functions will yield the SDDP algorithm. \item If the basic functions are quadratic convex, then approximating the value functions by a pointwise infimum of convex quadratic functions will yield an adaptation of Qu's min-plus algorithm. \end{itemize}
+In Section~\ref{sec:lAlgorithme}, we make several assumptions on the Bellman operators $\B_t$ and define an algorithm which builds approximations of the value functions as a pointwise optimum (\emph{i.e.} either a pointwise infimum or a pointwise supremum) of basic functions in order to solve the associated Dynamic Programming formulation~\eqref{DynamicProgramming} of the multistage Problem~\eqref{MultistageProblem}.
+At each iteration, the so-called basic function that is added to the current approximation will have to satisfy two key properties at a randomly drawn point, namely, \emph{tightness} and \emph{validity}.
+A key feature of the proposed algorithm is that it can yield either upper or lower approximations.
+More precisely,

+$\bullet$ if the basic functions are affine, then approximating the value functions by a pointwise supremum of affine functions will yield the SDDP algorithm;

+$\bullet$ if the basic functions are quadratic convex, then approximating the value functions by a pointwise infimum of convex quadratic functions will yield an adaptation of Qu's min-plus algorithm.

-In \Cref{sec:Convergence}, we study the convergence of the approximations of the value functions generated by our algorithm at a given time $t\in \ce{0,T}$.
-We add an additional assumption on the random points on which we improve our current approximations: they need to cover a set which is rich enough.
-Thus, our approximating sequence converges almost surely (over the draws) to the value function on a set of interest.
+In Section~\ref{sec:Convergence}, we study the convergence of the approximations of the value functions generated by our algorithm at a given time $t\in \ce{0,T}$.
+We use an additional assumption on the random points on which current approximations are improved, which state that they need to cover a ``rich enough set'' and show that the approximating sequence converges almost surely (over the draws) to the Bellman value function on a set of interest.